 There is another option for using Elasticsearch technology completely open source, and that is through OpenSearch.
 Formerly referred to as Open Distro for Elasticsearch, OpenSearch is maintained by AWS.
-It is licensed under the Apache 2.0 License (ALv2).
+It’s licensed under the Apache 2.0 License (ALv2).

-OpenSearch is creating a fork from Elastic at version 7.10.2 for both Elasticsearch and Kibana.
+OpenSearch created a fork from Elastic at version 7.10.2 for both Elasticsearch and Kibana.
 This fork includes OpenSearch and OpenSearch Dashboards, derived from Elasticsearch and Kibana, respectively.
 OpenSearch and its community will maintain and build additional functionality starting from this fork.

 Use Cases - where to use Elasticsearch

 Companies in wide ranging industries use Elasticsearch.
-From financial services to defense to entertainment and healthcare, it is the program of choice.
+From financial services to defense to entertainment and healthcare, it’s the program of choice.
 Within those industries and others Elasticsearch is commonly used for these specific tasks: